 Laura Viñas Caron

-Laura obtained a BA in Archaeology and a MSc in Biological Anthropology at the Autonomous University of Barcelona.
+Laura Viñas received her BA in Archaeology and MSc in Biological Anthropology from the Autonomous University of Barcelona.
 After that, she did an ERASMUS research internship at the BioArCh research laboratory at the University of York, where she had the opportunity to learn new scientific methods.
 In particular, her investigation explored Chalcolithic and Bronze Age subsistence strategies in the Iberian Peninsula through peptide mass fingerprinting (ZooMS) and stable isotope analysis of human, faunal, and botanical remains, providing new evidences for the adoption of millet in the Iberian Peninsula.

 Parchment manuscripts as a biomolecular archive: a novel approach for understanding the origin of Spanish Merino

 Wool industry is one of the most important worldwide, the majority of which is merino wool.
 Coveted for its fineness and strength, merino wool has been a high valued commodity since its development in medieval Spain.
 But, despite its importance in historic and contemporary global trade, the origin and history of the Merino breed is frustratingly vague.
 With limited historic textile evidence to analyse, a new avenue of study has emerged through the analysis of parchment.
 Parchment manuscripts (often well dated and located) contain biological information about the animals from which the parchment was derived.